the-king-group/documentation/pages/Getting-Started/Getting_Started.md

 # Getting Started

-This section includes helpful guides as you get started in The King Group.
+This section includes helpful guides as you get started in the King Group.